metalevel-tech/js-simple-task-manager/README.md

 # Simple Task Manager

-Simple JavaScript/React application it is a homework project, and currently it is:
+Simple JavaScript/React application - a homework project, and currently it is:

 * Exercise of REST API Requests